If you’re honest with yourself, you know that you’ve wanted to be like James Bond. The guy is a legend.

 Whether he’s saving the world, a lover, or himself, in every movie you’ll find him playing the hero and saving lives.
 I get that your life isn’t a movie and you can’t take on global terrorists.
 Yet you can have the same hero-like impact on the people in need through financial giving.
 There are charities and organizations all over the world that aim to improve or save the lives of people.
 When you give, your money heals the sick, feeds the hungry, or shelters the homeless.
 The only caveat is you must have the money to contribute to these mini-miracles, which is why saving, investing, and multiplying your money is huge.

 The time to get in the know about your finances and how to make it grow is now.
 More money most importantly means more resources to financially help people in need.
 But it also means more freedom, better experiences (vacations and travel), less time being unhappy at work, and more peace of mind.
-Because money is so important in personal development, I spent six months writing Freedom Money.
+Because money is so important in personal development, I spent six months writing Freedom Mindset.
 Read it to master your finances, get in position to help people with your money, and start imitating Bond.

 Dress Your Best